A Combinatorial Characterization of Supervised Online Learnability: A Unifying Combinatorial Dimension

-In this work, we are interested in a combinatorial dimension that characterizes the online learnability for an arbitrary tuple $(\Xcal, \Ycal, \Zcal, \Hcal, \ell)$.
-Inspired by the minimax value of the game, we define a dimension that provides an adversary with a strategy against every possible move of the learner.
-Since the learner plays measures in $\Pi(\mathcal{Z})$, this amounts to defining a tree where each internal node has an outgoing edge for every measure in $\Pi(\mathcal{Z})$ labeled by an element of $\mathcal{Y}$.
-For any prediction $\mu \in \Pi(\mathcal{Z})$ of the learner, the label on the edge corresponding to $\mu$ gives the element $y \in \mathcal{Y}$ that the adversary should play.
-Definition \ref{def:SMdim} makes this precise.
+In this work, we are interested in finding a combinatorial dimension that characterizes the online learnability of an arbitrary tuple $(\Xcal, \Ycal, \Zcal, \Hcal, \ell)$.
+Inspired by the definition of minimax expected regret, we define a dimension, termed the sequential minimax dimension, that provides an adversary with a strategy against every possible move of the learner.
+Since the learner plays measures in $\Pi(\mathcal{Z})$, this amounts to defining a tree where each internal node has an outgoing edge labeled by an element of $\mathcal{Y}$ for every measure in $\Pi(\mathcal{Z})$.
+For any prediction $\mu \in \Pi(\mathcal{Z})$ by the learner, the label on the edge associated to $\mu$ gives the element $y \in \mathcal{Y}$ that the adversary should play to force the learner to suffer a large expected loss.
+Definition \ref{def:SMdim} formalizes this idea.